release-engineering/redhat-repository-validator/README.md

 - `DependenciesValidator` try to resolve all required dependencies (scope test, runtime and provided, or optional dependencies are skipped)
 - `ModelValidator` make sure that all pom files are "loadable" (maven can load it's model with strick validation level)
 - `ChecksumValidator` validate checksums for all repository artifacts (by default  readme and example settings.xml are excluded from this rule)
+- `JarSignatureValidator` validate that all jar files are signed/unsigned
 - `BomDependencyNotFoundValidator` try to resolve all artifacts defined in dependency management
 - `BomUnmanagedVersionValidator` try to find artifacts which are not defined in any bom files
 - `BomAmbiguousVersionValidator` try to find artifacts which version is defined ambiguous in bom files